 ADVANCED SYNTHETIC FUELS

-C3 BIOTECH has partnered with the US Naval Centre at China Lake, California in a programme funded by the Office of Naval Research Global to develop bio-based production routes for aviation fuel precursors at scale.
+C3 BIOTECH has partnered with a US Centre to develop bio-based production routes for aviation fuel precursors at scale.

 As the commercial partner, C3 BIOTECH is tasked with developing scaled manufacturing pathways for aviation fuel.

 Many waste streams from industrial and agricultural production in developing countries are being left completely underutilised and ultimately create substantial ongoing problems from the inevitable pollution they leave behind.

 C3 BIOTECH’s recent Waste to Wealth project in India (which is being co-sponsored with support from the BBSRC, Innovate UK and the Newton Bhabha fund) has been set up to develop industrial processes to create high value chemicals from paper mill waste.